pleabargain/EnglishHelpsYourCareer/grammar adverbs.md

 - I can barely hear you!
 Please speak up!
 - I can barely find time for my hobbies much less time for boys!

+# however
+-   He was feeling very ill. **However**, he went to work.
+-   She is the best student in school. **However**, she doesn’t do her homework on time.
+-   January may be the coldest month, **however**, it is a time of great beauty.
+-   Some people disagree with this idea, **however**, it’s never been proven wrong.
+-   The weather was sunny; **however**, we didn’t go outside.

 # correctly
 - I am not thinking about this problem correctly.